honestcode/Gravity-Forms-Stripe/readme.md

 2. Make sure that Gravity Forms is activated
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add your Stripe API keys to the Stripe tab on the Settings page (Forms->Settings).
+5. If using Stripe subscriptions, follow the instructions to setup your Stripe webhooks and check the box once you are done.
-5. Create a form, adding at least one product field along with the new 'Credit Card' field that appears under 'Pricing Fields.'
+6. Create a form, adding at least one product field along with the new 'Credit Card' field that appears under 'Pricing Fields.'
 Keep in mind that Stripe accepts a minimum charge of $0.50 - this means that the total amount of your form must be at least $0.50.
-6. Under Forms->Stripe, add a Stripe feed for your new form.
+7. Under Forms->Stripe, add a Stripe feed for your new form.

 ## Changelog
-### new version number (release date)
+### 0.2 (beta)
 * Process subscriptions/recurring payments
 * Create a new customer in Stripe for all transactions